 Peptic ulcers occur when acid in the digestive tract eats away at the inner surface of the stomach or small intestine.
 The acid can create a painful open sore that may bleed.

 Your digestive tract is coated with a mucous layer that normally protects against acid.
 But if the amount of acid is increased or the amount of mucus is decreased, you could develop an ulcer.

 A bacterium.
 Helicobacter pylori bacteria commonly live in the mucous layer that covers and protects tissues that line the stomach and small intestine.
 Often, the H. pylori bacterium causes no problems, but it can cause inflammation of the stomach's inner layer, producing an ulcer.

 It's not clear how H. pylori infection spreads.
 It may be transmitted from person to person by close contact, such as kissing.
 People may also contract H. pylori through food and water.

-Alone, these factors do not cause ulcers, but they can make them worse and more difficult to heal.
+Alone, these factors do not cause ulcers, but they can make ulcers worse and more difficult to heal.

 Left untreated, peptic ulcers can result in: